Taiwanese & Balinese Scooter Norms

 I once had a 24 hour layover there, and it wasn’t my first time in the city, so I already knew I was looking forward to exploring it.

-Anyway, this time in the city, I had the motorcycle endorsement, and a new/updated international drivers license, and I had plenty of experience on my scooter in the USA.
+So, this time in Taipei, I had the motorcycle endorsement, and a new/updated international drivers license, and I had plenty of experience on my scooter in the USA, I’d ridden my 170cc scooter to Canada and back from Denver.

-I’d brought my gloves, my mask, ear plugs, various things to make the riding comfortable. the place I stayed was next door to a scooter rental place, it was cheap, and I love riding scooters around.
+I’d brought my gloves, my mask, ear plugs, various things to make the riding comfortable, as I planned on making regular use of rental scooters. the place I stayed was next door to a scooter rental place, it was cheap, and I love riding scooters around, and found everything about it interesting.
+For instance, it’s nearly impossible to rent a scooter, or even a motorcycle, in the USA. bummer.

 Here’s an image of what opens on the map, if you click the above link: